hnagib/Vegan-Recipes/butter_chicken.md

 # Vegan Butter Chicken

-:clock5: - 5 minutes
 | Item            | Quantity |
 |-----------------|----------|
 | Shallot         | 1        |
 | Onion           | 0.5      |

 Heat 1 tablespoon peanut oil in a saucepan over medium heat.
-Stir in the shallot and onion; cook and stir until the onion has softened and turned translucent, about 5 minutes.
+Stir in the shallot and onion; cook and stir until the onion has softened and turned translucent, about :clock5: **5 minutes**.

 | Item            | Quantity |
 |-----------------|----------|